In this article I’ll share my experiences & opinion on three Muscle Feast products I’m very familiar with:

 - Grass-Fed Whey Isolate (chocolate)

-I’ll discuss their ingredients, nutrition facts, & amino acid profiles.
+I’ll discuss their ingredients, nutrition facts, & amino acid profiles, as well as other important features such as their manufacturing practices & product purity standards.

 And I’ll compare these Muscle Feast protein powders head-to-head with those made by the biggest elephant in the fitness supplement room, Optimum Nutrition.